LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 ![RDPlayer](./images/abstractlayer3.png)

-The RDP.NET are ease-of-use APIs defining a set of uniform interfaces providing the developer access to the Refinitiv Data Platform and Elektron.
+The RDP.NET are ease-of-use APIs defining a set of uniform interfaces providing the developer access to the Refinitiv Data Platform and Refinitiv Real-Time.
 The APIs are designed to provide consistent access through multiple access channels; developers can choose to access content from the desktop, through their deployed streaming services or directly to the cloud.
 The interfaces encompass a set of unified Web APIs providing access to both streaming (over WebSockets) and non-streaming (HTTP REST) data available within the platform.

-This article will provide a sample usage to create a .NET Core console app to retrieve MRN News Story from TREP or ERT in Cloud using [RDP.NET library](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries).
+This article will provide a sample usage to create a .NET Core console app to retrieve MRN News Story from RTDS or RTO using [RDP.NET library](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries).
 It will describe how to use an interfaces from Core/Delivery Layer to request a Streaming data especially a real-time News from MRN Story data.
 This article also provides an example application that implements a function to manage a JSON request and response message.
 It will show you how to manually concatenate and decompress MRN data fragments.
 Moreover, the article will show you alternate options from a Content Layer to retrieve the same MRN Story data.

 ## Prerequisites